Brussels Sprout Apple Salad

 Instructions

-• On a sheet pan, toss the bread with 1 tablespoon olive oil, 1/2 teaspoon salt and 1/4 teaspoon black pepper spreading into a single layer.
-Toast the bread for 15-17 minutes until golden brown, stirring halfway through cooking.
+• For the croutons, preheat the oven to 375 degrees F. Toss the bread with 1 tablespoon olive oil, 1/2 teaspoon kosher salt and 1/4 teaspoon black pepper on a large baking sheet.
+Spread into a single layer.
+Toast the croutons until golden brown, about 12-15 minutes, flipping over halfway through toasting.

-• For the vinaigrette, whisk together the Dijon mustard, white wine vinegar, olive oil, kosher salt and black pepper in a small bowl.
+• For the vinaigrette, whisk together the garlic, mustard, salt, pepper, vinegar and oil in a small bowl until fully combined.

-• Combine the brussels sprouts, apples, scallions, walnuts, blueberries, Manchego and parsley in a large bowl and drizzle in the vinaigrette.
+• For the salad, stir the brussels sprouts, apples, scallions, walnuts, dried cranberries, parmesan and parsley in a large bowl.
+Drizzle in the vinaigrette, tossing to combine.

 Nutrition